 Entrepreneur.com parallels Kyle’s advice, noting that your local department of health should be first on your list of contacts and then go from there.

-Below is a general idea of what you might need but, of course, it is necessary to find out exactly what is needed for starting a food truck in your particular location.
+Below is a general idea of what you might need, but, of course, it is necessary to find out exactly what is needed for starting a food truck in your particular location.

 What licenses are needed to start a food truck?

-Commonly required licenses and permits for a food truck:
+Here are some commonly required licenses and permits for a food truck:

 - Employer Identification Number – You need this in order to start legally paying employees, withholding taxes, etc.

-- Business Permits—This is usually issued by local municipalities.
-These can change over time so be sure to review this annually so you understand what is required in the way of food truck permits.
+- Business Permits – This is usually issued by local municipalities.
+These can change over time, so be sure to review this annually so you understand what is required in the way of food truck permits.

-- Vehicle Licensing—Make sure the person driving the food truck is appropriately licensed and insured for that particular vehicle.
-Find out if you need a commercial driver’s license in order to drive the food truck (this is often related to the size/length weight of the truck.)
+- Vehicle Licensing – Make sure the person driving the food truck is appropriately licensed and insured for that particular vehicle.
+Find out if you need a commercial driver’s license in order to drive the food truck (this is often related to the size/length/weight of the truck.)

-- Food Handler’s Permit—This may require you and your employees to take a Food Safety Course.
+- Food Handler’s Permit – This may require you and your employees to take a Food Safety Course.
 Often done online and fairly inexpensive, it may be necessary for truck owners and all employees to complete this in order to comply with food safety requirements.

-- Health Department Permit— This differs between states but is typically similar to what a restaurant requires since, technically, your food truck is a restaurant on wheels.
+- Health Department Permit – This differs between states but is typically similar to what a restaurant requires since, technically, your food truck is a restaurant on wheels.

 - Fire Certificate – This requires a local fire department inspection.
 Your equipment must be safety certified, whether electric, propane, generator, etc. If you purchase your truck new and/or have it retrofitted, the vehicle supplier should already know these requirements and have it ready for this inspection.

 - Parking Permits – If your food truck is invited to a festival or a private event, this shouldn’t be an issue.
-But if you plan to simply pull your food truck on the side of the road, you’ll need to do your homework about local parking ordinances in your area.
+But if you plan to simply park your food truck on the side of the road, you’ll need to do your homework about local parking ordinances in your area.

 Festivals can be some of the most profitable (and least profitable!) locations for the mobile food truck business.
 Kyle mentions that some festivals can be packed with customers, with 200 people standing in line.
 On the other hand, based on weather or other circumstances, they can also be dead and cause you and your food truck to take a financial loss.